Cheningit/cheningit/README.md

 <h1 align="center">Hi 👋, I'm Chen Yen Tung (Tony)</h1>
 <h3 align="center">An aspiring junior backend developer from Taiwan</h3>

-- 🌱 I’m currently learning **The complete ruby on rails developer course on Udemy, to reinforce my learning from bootcamp**
+- 🌱 I’m currently learning **The complete ruby on rails developer course on Udemy** to reinforce my learning from bootcamp

 - 💬 Ask me about **Ruby on Rails**